-These are 6 ways to charge your vape battery without a vape charger.
+Here’s how to charge your vape battery without a vape charger:

-So if you want to know how to overcome your missing vape charger, then you’re in the right place.
+So if you want to learn all about how to recharge your vape when your charger is missing, then you’re in the right place.

 Let’s jump right in!

 - 6 Ways To Fix Not Charging Vape

 - Charging Vape With Phone Charger: How to?

 How to Charge Your Vape Battery Without a Charger?
 (6 Ways)